-The Bardic Studio and KidzFlicks are privileged to enjoy extensive support from the guilds and associations of the Australian professional film industry.
+The Bardic Studio and KidzFlicks were privileged to enjoy extensive support from the guilds and associations of the Australian professional film industry.
 Click on the logos below to find out more about these important organisations.
 We encourage young filmmakers to learn about the professional guilds and associations that support the key creative areas reflecting their interests.
-Not only have these organisations worked hard to ensure Australian filmmakers have the opportunity to tell Australian stories but many of them also offer opportunities for child filmmakers.
+Not only have these organisations worked hard to ensure Australian filmmakers have the opportunity to tell Australian stories but some of them also offer opportunities for child filmmakers.

 The Australian Cinematographers Society was formed in 1958 for the purpose of providing a forum for cinematographers to further develop their skills through mutual cooperation.
 They have recently launched the CineKids membership for children and young people up to the age of 15.
 The ACS offers CineKids workshops, mentoring and annual Awards.

 The Australian Directors Guild (ADG) is an industry association representing the interests of film, television and digital media directors, documentary makers, animators and assistant directors throughout Australia.
 ADG works to promote excellence in screen direction, to encourage communication and collaboration between directors and others in the industry, and to provide professional support for its members.